sarahVacca/220project/README.md

 4. Type docker compose exec postgres bash
 5. Use the file "db_dump.march232023.sql" and dump that into your database by typing this command "psql --username="$POSTGRES_USER" --dbname="$POSTGRES_DB" --file=/postgres_files/db_dump.march232023.sql"

-## After starting docker up for the first time, you should run database migrations
+## After starting docker up for the first time, you should run database migrations:
 1. Start the server by typing "docker compose up" when navigated to the django folder inside the terminal window
 2. Once that has started, open a second terminal window (leave the first one open and the server running) and navigate to the django folder
 3. Type "docker compose exec django python manage.py makemigrations" and press enter